 An Evolutionary History of Music.
 Charles Johnston periodically does a presentation he calls An Evolutionary History of Music.
 Over the course of a day, he draws on his background in world music to teach about how culture has evolved and to speculate about changes ahead.
 He plays music from each of culture’s creative stages and through story, description, and dance, engages people in the sensibilities of each stage.
 Links to an edited version can be found at www.CreativeSystems.org.
 DVD’s can be purchased through the Institute.
 (Contact ICDPressinfo@gmail.com)

-Hope and the Future: An Introduction to the Concept of Cultural Maturity (ICD Press, 160 pages) Hope and the Future presents a brief but provocative examination of what hope for the future necessarily depends on.
+Hope and the Future: Confronting Today’s Crisis of Purpose (ICD Press, 160 pages) Hope and the Future presents a brief but provocative examination of what hope for the future necessarily depends on.
 It introduces the concept of Cultural Maturity by examining critical questions and challenges today confronting us as a species.
 It describes how effectively addressing many of these new questions and challenges will require new human skills and capacities—new ways of thinking, relating, and acting.
 It argues that without these new skills and capacities, a future rife with significant pain and anguish is the likely result.
 It also argues that something like the changes the concept of Cultural Maturity describes is necessary if we are to realize these needed new human capacities.
 Some of the questions and challenges the book touches on include: How, given the growing availability of weapons of mass destruction, do we best support a safe human future?
 How do we successfully address the very real possibility of environmental catastrophe?
 How, in times ahead, will we deal with numerous new concerns that require global decision-making—such as terrorism and the need for stable and trustable global economic structures?
 How will we make love work in the future, with gender roles and expectations today so in flux?
 And how will we make the moral decisions demanded of us—given both their growing complexity and the weakening of cultural guideposts that we have relied on in times past?
 More …

 Cultural Maturity—A Guidebook for the Future (With an Introduction to the Ideas of Creative Systems Theory) (To be released in the fall of 2014—550 pages.)
 Cultural Maturity—A Guidebook for the Future is intended for people interested in understanding and developing the increasingly sophisticated leadership abilities we will more and more need in all parts of our lives.
 It presents the concept of Cultural Maturity and introduces the Creative Systems Theory notions that underlie its conclusions.
 The book describes how the future will require not just fresh ideas, but an essential ‘growing up’ as a species.
 It closely examines this needed next step in our collective development, what it asks of us and what it makes possible.
 It also examines how these changes are already beginning to happen, in subtle ways altering every part of our human landscape.
 The book’s core idea, the concept of Cultural Maturity, provides both big-picture perspective for understanding the times we live in and concrete tools for addressing the immense challenges that lie before us.
 If the concept of Cultural Maturity is correct, it describes changes that are as or more significant than those that brought us modern democratic governance 250 years ago.
 If it is not correct, it is hard to imagine a healthy and vital human future.
 More…